ahmedfcih2014/full-js-app/README.md

 Todo List:
 1- Add server side validations [done]
-2- Enable sessions
+2- Enable sessions [done]
-3- Make authentication
+3- Make authentication [done]
 4- Enable pagination mechanism
 5- Enable permissions and use them in HR Module
+6- Use redis as a gateway to store sessions